mpigsley/nebraska-mushrooms/src/cms/content/articles/survey-methods.md

 Dried specimens in ziplock bags are stored in groups of ten in larger gallon-sized ziplock bags creating groupings `AA0x`, `AA1x`, ... `AA9x` for example.
 These larger bags are then stored in 13-quart plastic bins usually in groupings of five to ten, resulting in 50 to 100 specimens being stored in each bin.
 Bins are stacked a stored in a cool, dry location away from sunlight.

 #### DNA Sequencing

+To prepare material for DNA sequencing, a smaller portion of each collection will need to be packaged itself in a ziplock back with a duplicate identifier.
+A custom application [Record Sheet Printer](https://record-sheet-printer.netlify.app) is loaded with a list of the specimens that will be shared to the sequencing facility and printed on 3x5" index cards using the browser's print dialog.
+A small portion is provided, about the size of a dime if possible of tissue from the hymenophore of the fruiting body, which generally provides the best chance of DNA.

 DNA sequencing is performed at [Bellevue University Science Lab](https://www.bellevue.edu/student-support/labs/science-lab).
 Through laboratory techniques, an ITS barcode is obtained and shared back to the project.